royo-a/project-concordia-6461-lab1/README.md

-# HTTP GET and POST protocols and cURL like command line application
+# HTTP GET and POST protocols and httpc - a cURL like command line application

 In this project, I implemented a library containing the HTTP GET and POST methods using Node.js.
 Later, I developed a cURL like command-line application which uses the library to process GET and POST requests.
 Some of the features of the client app are:
   - Fetch data using GET